 View a list of open tabs: Finding and viewing a particular tab can become hard when many tabs are open.
-View a list of open tabs and get the total count through Quick Commands is easy.
-Navigation is convenient through this list with arrow keys or Tab to find what users are looking for.
+Viewing a list of open tabs and getting the total count through Quick Commands is easy.
+Navigation is convenient through this list with arrow keys or Tabs to find what users are looking for.

-Find a list of open tabs with relevant keywords: With a zillion tabs open, scrolling through the list can get cumbersome.
+Find a list of open tabs with relevant keywords: Scrolling through the list can get cumbersome with a zillion tabs open.
 Quick Commands are helpful as users can search their open tabs in the browser with matching keywords.

-Search browsing History: Quick commands help tracking down past entries.
+Search browsing History: Quick commands help track down past entries.
 It is a handy option when users cannot recall an entry that they had seen last.

-Find a command: Quick Commands lets users access all the functionality of the Main Menu.
+Find a command: Quick Commands lets users access the Main Menu’s functionality.
 They can both search for and execute a command from the same interface.
 A clickable result (along with a display of its corresponding shortcut) will appear when searching for a command.
 With a simple click, the command can be executed.